huandu/go-magicstring/README.md

 ### Attach data and then read it

-Call `Attach` to attach data into a string and `Read` to read the attached data in the magic string.
+Call `Attach` to attach data to a string and `Read` to read the attached data in the magic string.

 ```go
 type T struct {